 This exemption is intended to apply to a limited group of researchers who, due to their work, have a particular need to stay abroad.

 To obtain an exemption, you must submit documentation from your employee institution, which describes the following:

 - your professional role in the research group

 - the research group's degree of international collaboration

 The exemption also applies if you are a spouse, registered partner or cohabitant of a person who obtains Norwegian citizenship under this exemption.
 You must submit documentation showing that you are a spouse, registered partner or cohabiting with a person who has obtained or is applying for citizenship by this exemption.

 Suppose you are an athlete and participate in a major international championship.
-In that case, you may be exempted from the requirement of eight years of residency if you are going to represent Norway, and it is crucial for your participation in the championship that you are a Norwegian citizen.
-It is still required that you have had six years of residency in Norway during the last ten years.
+In that case, you may be exempt from the requirement of eight years of residence if you are going to represent Norway, and it is crucial for your participation in the championship that you are a Norwegian citizen.
+It is still required that you have had six years of residence in Norway during the last ten years.

 You must submit documentation showing that you will participate in such a championship, represent Norway, and may only participate as a Norwegian citizen to get an exemption.